On physical optics approximation of viscous stratified shear flows: Mathematical modeling

-Note that the absence of the right-hand side leads to the classical Taylor-Goldstein equation~\cite{taylor31,goldstein31}, and for unidirectional flow, the Miles-Howard semicircle theorem is established~\cite{miles61,howard61}.
-In the absence of stratification, Rayleigh's inflexion-point theorem for bounded, parallel homogeneous shear flow is established~\cite{rayleigh45}.
+with boundary conditions $\hat{w}(0) = \hat{w}_0$ and $\hat{w}'(0) = \hat{w}_1$.
+Note that the absence of the viscosity terms on the right-hand side of~\eqref{4thorderode} leads to the classical Taylor-Goldstein equation, which governs the behavior of a perturbed vertical velocity in continuously stratified parallel flows~\cite{taylor31,goldstein31}.
+For unidirectional flow, the Miles-Howard semicircle theorem is established~\cite{miles61,howard61}.
+It states that the complex-valued wave velocity $c$ of any unstable mode of a perturbed inviscid fluid parallel flows must lie inside the semicircle in the upper half of the $c$-plane with a diameter the range of $U$~\cite{huppert73,engevik85,miles86,bayly88}.